 The following steps are very vital if this is a production server.
 Because this is a test environment, i will highlight the next steps and you should ensure you perform these steps as well.

-Assign a hostname: For any production BigBlueButton server, you need to assign it a hostname.
-If you have not done so already, use the web interface provided by your domain name service (DNS) provider and add an A record pointing to your server’s IP address.
+For any production BigBlueButton server, you need to assign it a hostname.
+If not already done, access your DNS provider’s web interface.
+Then create an A record pointing to your server’s IP address.
 After the A record is set up, enter the following command and EXTERNAL_HOST_NAME with the hostname of your BigBlueButton server.

 $ ping techdirectarchive.com

-Install API Demos: We already know that the BBB server is listening to an IP address as shown in a screenshoot above and responding to API requests.
+We’ve confirmed that the BBB server is responsive to API requests at the displayed IP address, as seen in the screenshot above.
 However, if you tried to log-in from the server’s default page with a browser, you would get an error

 HTTP Status 404 as shown below.

 This error was prompted because this page requires the API demos installed.
-If you want to login to your BigBlueButton server through the landing page, install the API demos using the command below.
+For accessing your BigBlueButton server via the landing page, install the API demos using the provided command.

 $ sudo apt-get install bbb-demo

-Once installed, you’ll be able to enter your name on the home page and click ‘Join’.
+Once installed, you’ll configure BigBlueButton demo by entering your name on the home page and click ‘Join’.
 This will join you into the default meeting called “Demo Meeting”.

 If you are setting up a production server with custom front-end, you may want to temporarily install the API demos for testing only and then remove them.
 Having the API demos installed makes it possible for anyone to use your BigBlueButton server without credentials.To remove the API demos, enter the command below and also the image below for the warning message :)